harryjubb/joblog/README.md

     # ./install.sh

 Works on *nix platforms and installs into `/usr/bin`.
+Alternatively, just copy `joblog` to wherever you want to run it from.

 ## Help